-I work in the School of Media, Communication and Sociology at the University of Leicester, where I am Lecturer in Media and Communication and the Director of Teaching and Learning (Academic Programmes).
+I am an Associate Professor in the School of Media, Communication and Sociology at the University of Leicester.
 My research examines the methods and ethics of online research, the ethics of contemporary media audiences, and the practices of online fan communities.
 I am the author of Undoing Ethics: Rethinking practice in online research (2012, New York: Springer).
 My other recent publications on ethics include:

 N. Whiteman (2018) "What if they're bastards?: Ethics and the imagining of the other in the study of online fan cultures" in R. Iphofen and M. Tolich (eds) SAGE Handbook of Qualitative Research Ethics.

 N. Whiteman (2017) "Accounting for ethics: towards a de-humanised comparative approach" Qualitative Research.